InstituteforDiseaseModeling/idmtools/docs/platforms/comps/assetize_output.rst

 You can see a list of files that will be assetized without assetizing them by using the **dry_run** parameter.
 The file list will be in the output of the workitem.

-See the :ref:`Cookbook <Cookbook Assetize Outputs>` for examples of assetizing outputs.
+See the :ref:`Cookbook <Assetize Outputs>` for examples of assetizing outputs.

 Also review the class details :py:class:`~idmtools_platform_comps.utils.assetize_output.assetize_output.AssetizeOutput`